Clara Driscoll (philanthropist): Political involvement

 Upon her death, Time magazine described Clara's political acumen:

 Money Player.
 Politicians soon learned to respect her: she could drink, battle, cuss and connive with the best of them, outspend practically all of them.
 Uvalde's white-browed John Nance Garner became her great & good friend—in & out of smoke-filled rooms, they understood each other.
 She made quadrennial $25,000 donations to national campaigns, but know-how, not money, worked her up to national committeewoman.

 Civic and philanthropic endeavors

 Driscoll served as vice chairman of the Texas Centennial Exposition executive board.

 In 1939, Clara donated $92,000 to the Texas Federation of Women's Clubs, which paid off all debts against their headquarters known as The Mansion.
 In response, committee workers declared October 4, 1939, as Clara Driscoll Day in Austin.
 There was a reception, candle lighting, and unveiling of a portrait titled "Clara Driscoll, Patriot" by Corpus Christi artist Roy Miller.

 Clara built the Hotel Robert Driscoll, which opened on May 25, 1942, in Corpus Christi, to memorialize her brother.
 Clara maintained a penthouse suite in the hotel.
 The structure is now the Wells Fargo Building.

 In 1943, Clara deeded Laguna Gloria and a $5,000 gift to Texas Fine Arts Association Holding Company.

-At her death, she established the Driscoll Foundation Children's Hospital in Corpus Christi.
+Memorials

+A plaque in the Long Barrack at the Alamo in San Antonio honors Driscoll, with words from a resolution outlining her impact in preserving the Alamo from developers.

+Two Texas Historical Markers honor Driscoll.
+Marker 6461 sits in front of the Texas Federation of Women’s Clubs building, at 2312 San Gabriel Avenue in Austin, erected in 1967 as part of the Outstanding Women of Texas series.
+Marker 1287, erected in 1978, is found at site of the Driscoll family mausoleum at the Alamo Masonic Cemetery in San Antonio.